Family Nurse Practitioner (FNP) Programs in Texas

 Program Overview:

-This BSN to FNP program from McMurray University is done in partnership with the Patty Hanks Shelton School of Nursing.
+This BSN to FNP program from McMurry University is done in partnership with the Patty Hanks Shelton School of Nursing.
 Coursework is delivered entirely online, and clinical experiences are completed in the student’s local area.

 More Details